Digital Marketing Tips & Advice For 2021

 Bruce is the co-founder and CEO of SoftwarePundit, a technology research firm that provides advice, information, and tools to help businesses thrive.
 Bruce has experience investing in multi-billion dollar private equity firms, leading teams at venture-backed internet companies, and launching new businesses.

-One of the best ways for marketers with limited technical resources to quickly build useful and insightful reports is to use third party tools such as Databox.
+One of the best digital marketing tips for marketers with limited technical resources to quickly build useful and insightful reports is to use third party tools such as Databox.
 Databox is an analytics software tool that comes with pre-built integrations with over 70 of the most popular software tools including Google Analytics, Ahrefs, SEMrush, Facebook and Twitter.

 Databox offers four plans that are priced based upon the number of data sources you integrate, and the number of dashboards you want to create.
 The best part is – the company offers a totally free plan that can be used to integrate with three data sources and build three reports.